EthanHeilman/zli/README.md

 ## Release Process

 We use [pkg](https://github.com/vercel/pkg) to package the node.js application into a single executable that can be run even without node or any npm dependencies are installed.
-The target executables can be configured in the `package.json` file for different OSs as documented [here](https://github.com/vercel/pkg#targets) but the default is to build windows, mac, and linux executable for the current node.js version and arch.
+The target executables can be configured in the `package.json` file for different OSs as documented [here](https://github.com/vercel/pkg#targets) but the default is to build mac, and linux executable for the current node.js version and arch.
 Use `npm run release` to package the app and output executables to a `bin` directory.

 ### Release Versioning